contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **Element required:** If you select this option, this page will show error page 404 if the URL does not contain an alias for an element.

-## Keyboard Navigation
+## Keyboard navigation

 From section [Backend shortcuts](/de/administrationsbereich/backend-tastaturkuerzel/) you already know that Contao supports navigation using shortcuts.
 This not only has a positive effect on accessibility but also speeds up the workflow.
 For this reason, the feature is also available in the frontend and each page can optionally be provided with a keyboard shortcut and a tab index.

 **Tab Index:** By default, you can use the Tab key to jump from top to bottom through the navigation menu.
-However, you can customize the order by assigning a number between 1 and 32,767 to each page, and the tab will follow your sorting in ascending order instead of the default order.
+However, you can specify an individual order by assigning a number between 1 and 32,767 to each page, and the tab will then follow your sorting in ascending order instead of the default order.

-**Keyboard shortcut:** A keyboard shortcut is a single character that is linked to a page.
+**Shortcut keys:** A shortcut key is a single character associated with a page.
 Visitors to your site can then access that page directly from the keyboard.
 This function is especially required for accessible websites.

 ## DNS Settings

-DNS settings are only available for pages of type "Starting point of a web page".
+DNS settings are only available for pages of type "Starting point of a website".
 You determine which starting pointContao loads depending on the domain called and the language set in the visitor's browser.

 **Domain name:** If you want a website in your site structure to be accessible under a specific domain such as "company.com", you can enter it here.
-If a visitor then calls up "company.de" in his browser, he will be automatically forwarded to the corresponding starting point of a website.
+If a visitor then calls up "company.de" in his browser, he will be automatically redirected to the corresponding starting point of a website.

 **Use HTTPS:** Activate this checkbox if your website is available via HTTPS.

 **Language**: Here you can set the language of the starting point.
-Languages are recorded via their primary subtag according to ISO 639-1, e.g. via`de` for German or `en`for English.
+Languages are recorded via their primary subtag according to ISO 639-1, e.g.`de` for German or `en`for English.

 **Language fallback:** Contao always searches for a starting point in the language that a visitor has selected in his browser.
 If there is only a German starting point, an English visitor would only see the error message "No pages found" because there is no website in his language.